 CUMIN AND CORIANDER BROTH

 Cumin And Coriander Broth is a fragrant and warming herbal tonic designed to ease digestion, boost immunity and refresh the senses.
-Featuring whole cumin and coriander seeds simmered with ginger and a splash of lemon juice, this simple infusion draws on traditional Ayurvedic principles to support gut health and calm internal inflammation.
+The broth features whole cumin and coriander seeds, simmered with ginger and a splash of lemon juice.
+This simple infusion draws on traditional Ayurvedic principles to support gut health and calm internal inflammation.
 The earthy richness of cumin and the citrusy lift of coriander offer a layered flavour, while ginger brings subtle warmth and lemon brightens the brew.
-This easy one-cup recipe takes minutes to prepare and is ideal for post-meal sipping or as a gentle morning cleanse.
-Naturally vegan, caffeine-free and light on the stomach, this nourishing broth provides comfort and clarity in every sip.
+This easy one-cup broth takes minutes to prepare and is ideal for post-meal sipping or as a gentle morning cleanse.
+This cumin and coriander broth is naturally vegan, caffeine-free and light on the stomach.
+This nourishing broth provides comfort and clarity in every sip.

 RECIPE CATEGORY